mhmd-zbib/ai-recruitment-server/README.md

 docker-compose -f docker-compose.prod.yaml up -d
 ```
 This will:
-- Start PostgreSQL, Minio, and the application in containers
+- Start PostgreSQL and the application in containers
 - Run everything in a Docker network
 - Use the production profile